jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_datafilegroupspaceused.md

 ## Spotlight alarm configuration

-This alarm can be configured to ignore certain values (file groups within the database).
+In Spotlight Enterprise this alarm can be configured to ignore certain values (file groups within the database).

 {% include links.html %}